AleksaBjelogrlic/ASM2464PD-RE/README.md

 This is the one I started with, seemed like a good candidate with it's generous decoupling and refrence designators.

 TODO: nice write-up.
 For now check out [this thread](https://fosstodon.org/@aleksorsist/113495151019157816) and [this thread](https://fosstodon.org/@aleksorsist/113505931062014911) for some quick quips and pretty pictures.

+## TBT 3 Support

+It doesn't?
+But it should?
+Wtf is going on

+## No more Mr. Nice Guy

+Ok, I am no longer cleanroom reverse engineering this thing, I am now on a quest to figure out why this accursed thing doesn't work